Bigman-Ayo/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 A script that counts the number of directories in the PATH.
 A script that lists environment variables.
-A script that lists all local variables and environment variables, and functions.
+A script that lists all local variables and environment variables, and functions. a script that creates a new local variable.